vincenttermaat/azure-landing-zone/_posts/2025-01-26-cloudnativesecurity.md

 ## 6. Gain access from client-application

-Use [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential) to request a token in client put this token on authorization-header towards target.
+Use [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential) to request a token in client and put this token on the authorization-header towards target if built-in mechanisms do not provide this.